kindone/python-proptest/README.md

 ### Use `run_for_all` for Simple Lambda-Based Tests

-Perfect for simple property checks that can be expressed as lambdas:
+Suitable for simple property checks that can be expressed as lambdas:

 - **Type checks**: `lambda x: isinstance(x, int)`
 - **Range validations**: `lambda x: 0 <= x <= 100`